zero-one-group/geni/docs/cookbook/part_4_combining_datasets_with_joins_and_unions.md

 ; |23  |2.63225806451613   |
 ; +----+-------------------+
 ```
- Notice that `g/show` takes an optional map options, where we can specify the number of rows.
+ Notice that `g/show` takes an optional map of options, where we can specify the number of rows.

 ## 4.4 Combining Monthly Data

 To vertically stack datasets, we use `g/union` and `g/union-by-name`.
-The former is used when all the columns line up, and the latter is used when the order of the columns are not necessarily the same.
+The former is used when all the columns line up, and the latter is used when the order of the columns are not necessarily in the same order.
 In this case, we can do a select operation first and use `g/union`:

 ```clojure
 (def weather-oct-2012